ibm-cloud-docs/image-templates/provision-encrypted-image.md

       2. [Create](/docs/services/key-protect/create-root-keys.html#create-root-keys) or [import](/docs/services/key-protect/import-root-keys.html#import-root-keys) a root key (CRK) in {{site.data.keyword.keymanagementservicelong_notm}}.
       3. **Optional**: If you choose, you can [create](/docs/services/key-protect/create-standard-keys.html#create-standard-keys) or [import](/docs/services/key-protect/import-standard-keys.html#import-standard-keys) a standard key for decryption.
       4. Obtain [access to the {{site.data.keyword.keymanagementserviceshort}} API](/docs/services/key-protect/access-api.html#access-api) so that you can wrap the data encryption key.
-      5. [Wrap the data encryption key (WDEK)](/docs/services/key-protect/wrap-keys.html#wrap-keys) with the root key.
-You will need the cipher text that is associated with the WDEK when you import your encrypted image to {{site.data.keyword.slportal}}.
+      5. [Wrap the data encryption key](/docs/services/key-protect/wrap-keys.html#wrap-keys) with the root key.
+You will need the cipher text that is associated with the wrapped data encryption key (WDEK) when you import your encrypted image to {{site.data.keyword.slportal}}.
 3. From IBM {{site.data.keyword.iamshort}} (IAM), [authorize access](/docs/iam/authorizations.html#create-an-authorization) between Disk Encryption for {{site.data.keyword.cloud_notm}} {{site.data.keyword.virtualmachinesshort}} (source service) and {{site.data.keyword.keymanagementservicelong_notm}} (target service).
 Users who import encrypted images from {{site.data.keyword.cos_full_notm}} must have an [access policy defined](/docs/iam/users_roles.html) for {{site.data.keyword.keymanagementservicelong_notm}} in IAM.
 4. In IBM Cloud Console, create  an instance of {{site.data.keyword.cos_full_notm}} and create a bucket to store data.
 For more information, see [Getting started with {{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage/getting-started.html#getting-started-console-).
       1. Create the {{site.data.keyword.cos_full_notm}} instance in the same regional location as your {{site.data.keyword.keymanagementserviceshort}} service is provisioned.